List of Inuyasha characters: Kanna

 Kanna (神無) is Naraku's first detachment, appearing in the form of a ten-year-old girl in white with a mirror.
 Kanna is the only person that Naraku trusts with important information about his actions, allowing her to dictate in his stead.
-As a "concealed incarnation" of Naraku, Kanna has no scent or demonic aura, which makes her undetectable to Inuyasha, Miroku and Kagome, and immune to demonic aura-related effects such as the Hakurei barrier.
-She also is nice to Kagura and informative of Naraku's warnings.
+As a "concealed incarnation" of Naraku, Kanna has no scent or demonic aura, which makes her undetectable to Inuyasha, Miroku, and Kagome, and immune to demonic aura-related effects such as the Hakurei barrier.
+She is also nice to Kagura and informed of Naraku's warnings.
 She is immune to the Infant's ability to read hearts to know what someone is truly thinking, but possesses thoughts and feelings of her own.

 Kagura

 Kagura (神楽), Naraku's second detachment, is a wind-controlling witch who wields a fan to create razor-edged tornadoes and manipulate corpses.
 She travels using enlarged feather ornaments and harbors deep animosity toward Koga after exterminating his tribe.
 Though serving Naraku, she secretly pursues freedom, occasionally aiding Inuyasha's group while developing an attachment to Sesshomaru.
-Naraku ultimately poisons her during a false gift of her restored heart, leading to her fatal confrontation where she dies in Sesshomaru's presence.
+Naraku ultimately poisons her during a false gift of her restored heart, leading to her fatal confrontation, where she dies in Sesshomaru's presence.